mschlenker/TinyCrossLinux/README.md

 ## FAQ

+### Build packages with dependencies to linux-headers

+I move the Linux headers from "include/linux" to "include/kernel/linux" to prevent buildscripts finding them.
+The simple reason for this is that some programs are not aware which structs are provided by musl and which by the kernel.
+In case you need the kernel headers, first try with gcc -I path/to/kernel.
+If this fails, take a look at the busybox build script: there I copy a subset of the kernel headers and simple touch a few others.

 ### Start services

 Currently the following services provided by BusyBox or dropbearmulti are available.
 They are inactive by default, so use the bootparameters specified to enable them: